mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 - *Al-Iqna’* by Musa b.
 Ahmad al-Hajjawi

-It must be read with its commentary Kashaf al-Qina’ by al-Buhuti.
-This book, along with Daqa’iq Uli al-Nuha, are the reference points for finding the madhab’s relied-upon opinion.
+It must be read with its commentary *Kashaf al-Qina’* by al-Buhuti.
+This book, along with *Daqa’iq Uli al-Nuha*, are the reference points for finding the madhab’s relied-upon opinion.
 When they disagree, the latter is usually given precedence since it was written later, and if one of these two texts is unclear on an issue, the other is used to explain it.
 One should also reference *Hashiyat al-Khalwati*.

 - *Al-Kafi* by Ibn Qudamah al-Maqdisi

-In this book, the author focuses on presenting the ta’til of the madhhab’s positions, in contrast to al-Muqni’ which mentions several opinions without giving tarjih.
+In this book, the author focuses on presenting the ta’lil of the madhhab’s positions, in contrast to *al-Muqni’* which mentions several opinions without giving tarjih.
 The objective of this text is to prepare the reader for ijtihad within the madhab.

 - *Al-Mufradat* by ‘Ali b.
 ‘Ubaydullah al-Zaghuni